Ph.D., F-IEEE & F-AAAS

 Dr. Min Wu received the B.E. degree in electrical engineering -- automation and the B.A. degree in economics from Tsinghua University, Beijing, China, in 1996 (both with the highest honors), and the M.A. degree and Ph.D. degree in electrical engineering from Princeton University in 1998 and 2001, respectively.
 She was with NEC Research Institute and Signafy, Inc. Princeton, NJ, in 1998, and with the Media Security Group, Panasonic Information & Networking Laboratories, Princeton, NJ, in 1999.
 Since Fall 2001, she has been on the faculty of the Electrical and Computer Engineering Department and the Institute of Advanced Computer Studies at University of Maryland, College Park, where she is now a Professor and University Distinguished Scholar-Teacher.
-She is currently serving as Associate Dean for Graduate Affairs for the University’s Clark School of Engineering since Fall 2019.
+She is currently serving as Associate Dean for Graduate Affairs of the A. James Clark School of Engineering.
 She was a Visiting Associate Professor at the Electrical Engineering Department and the Information Systems Laboratory of Stanford University in 2007-2008 and a Visiting Professor at the Johns Hopkins University in 2016.
 She was an ADVANCE Professor in 2014-2015 and currently an ADVANCE Faculty Fellow to provide mentoring and contribute to the University's diversity and inclusiveness mission.